Choose the right storage area

 - Keep startup work small so event handling stays responsive.

-- Persist versioned settings changes rather than assuming a singleton background runtime.
+- Persist versioned settings changes rather than assuming the background script stays running indefinitely.

 Example settings module